Donor retention is a HOT topic in the fundraising world. And it should be because retaining donors year-to-year makes your job a whole lot easier.

 “What do I do with this information?”
 “What if I just started out?”
 “How do I begin tracking my rates?”

 Whether you are a small nonprofit or a large international organization, you need your donors to return.
 But donors are a fickle group and their interests can change quickly.
-Nonprofits must look for ways to engage the donor to continue the relationship past the donation.
+Nonprofits must look for ways to understand segments of their donors, engage with them in the way they wish to be engaged and continue the relationship past the donation.
+In short, we need scalable personalization.

 - Send donors a personalized thank you after each donation.

-- Set your donors up with volunteer opportunities.
+- Provide your donors up with volunteer opportunities.

 - Learn about your donors, including their philanthropic passions, family, and employment.